NicolasFaleiros/Predicting-Barbell-Exercises/README.md

 # Predicting Barbell Exercises
 - This project was based on [Dave Ebbelaar](https://github.com/daveebbelaar)'s tracking barbell exercises [project](https://github.com/daveebbelaar/tracking-barbell-exercises).
 He collected the data during gym workouts where participants were performing various barbell exercises using the [Mbientlab's WristBand Sensor Research Kit](https://mbientlab.com/).
-- Also, the original code is associated with the book titled "Machine Learning for the Quantified Self" authored by Mark Hoogendoorn and Burkhardt Funk and published by Springer in 2017.
+- Also, some of the code is associated with the book titled "Machine Learning for the Quantified Self" authored by Mark Hoogendoorn and Burkhardt Funk and published by Springer in 2017.
 The website of the book can be found on [ml4qs.org](https://ml4qs.org/).

 <p align="center">
 <img src="images/Basic Barbell Exercises.png"/>